-A standalone peripheral camera can be used to provide a view of the session from another angle or a live view of the examinee's progress.
+A stand-alone peripheral camera can be used to provide a view of the session from another angle or a live view of the examinee's progress.
 Alternately, a separate device (e.g., a smartphone with a camera or another peripheral device) can be connected to the teleconference and set in a stable position to show the examinee's pointing or written responses.
 The device's audio should be silenced and microphone should be muted to prevent feedback.
-The examiner should guide positioning of the peripheral camera/device before administering subtests that elicit pointing or written responses (refer to Table 1) so that the examiner can see that the examinee's real-time responses are captured.
+The examiner should guide the facilitator or tech-savvy examinee to position the peripheral camera/device before beginning written response tasks or subtests that elicit pointing or gestured responses (refer to Table 1) so that the examiner can see that the examinee's real-time responses are captured.

-In a typical telepractice session, it is more feasible to make a document or moveable camera available in the examinee's location.
-However, although physical distancing is necessary, the only camera available may be a stationary camera integrated into the examinee's laptop or computer screen.
-It is unrealistic to expect examinees to have document cameras within their homes.
-It may be necessary for examiners to think creatively about how to use a smartphone or other device in the examinee's location to gain a view of the examinee's progress in a response booklet or when pointing at a screen.
-Before attempting this with an examinee, the examiner should work to become fluid and competent at directing examinees in these methods, which can require extensive practice with varied individuals and types of devices.
-In addition, this requires planning and practice in the initial virtual meeting to prevent technical difficulties, and so the examinee feels confident doing this when it is time.
-For example, on Oral Math, the examinees may need to point to stimulus in the Response Booklet.
-In this situation, other everyday household objects (e.g., books) could be used to form an improvised stand upon which to position the device to provide a second-angle view of the examinee pointing at the screen and pointing to responses when positioned in landscape format.
+In a typical telepractice session, it is helpful to set up an external camera in the examinee's location.
+However, while physical distancing is necessary, the only camera available may be a stationary camera integrated into the examinee's laptop or computer screen.
+It may be necessary for examiners to think creatively about how to use a smartphone or other device in the examinee's location to view the examinee's progress when pointing at a screen.
+Before discussing this with a facilitator or examinee at a pretest meeting, the examiner should work to become fluid and competent at directing examinees in these methods, which can require extensive practice with different individuals and types of devices.
+In addition, setup of an external camera requires planning and practice in the initial virtual meeting to prevent technical difficulties and so the facilitator or examinee feels confident doing this when it is time.

 Online instructional videos (e.g., here) demonstrate how a smartphone may be used with common household objects (e.g., a tower or stack of books, paper weight, ruler, and rubber band or tape) to create an improvised document camera for use during tasks involving response booklets.
-Although using a smartphone as the peripheral camera is not an optimal solution for telepractice, it can be functional if executed well.
+Similarly, for multiple choice tasks, some examinees tend to point to responses rather than say the number or letter corresponding to their response, and other tasks require the examinee to point at the stimuli.
+In this situation, other everyday household objects (e.g., books) could be used to form an improvised stand upon which to position the device to provide a second-angle view of the examinee pointing at the screen.
+A simple mirror behind the examinee has been used successfully to observe pointing responses.
+Typically, devices provide the best view of the examinee's screen and pointing responses when positioned in landscape orientation.
+Although using additional cameras or devices/objects may not be an optimal solution for telepractice, it can be functional if executed well.

-Screen-Sharing Digital Components
+Screen Sharing Digital Components

 Digital components are shared within the teleconferencing software as specified in Table 1.
-There are two ways to view digital components in the Q-global Resource Library: through the PDF viewer in the browser window or full screen in presentation mode.
+There are two ways to view digital components in the Q-global Resource Library: through the pdf viewer in the browser window or full screen in presentation mode.
 Always use full screen (i.e., presentation) mode for digital components viewed by the examinee.
-This provides the cleanest presentation of test content without onscreen distractions (e.g., extra toolbars).
+This provides presentation of test content without on-screen distractions (e.g., extra toolbars).
 Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions on how to enter presentation mode.